“My daughter seems distant.” or “My son wants nothing to do with me. It seems like my efforts at connecting just push him further away!”

 - Take a book and put it over your face.

 - Invite your child to knock on it like it’s a door

-- Then peek around the side/top/bottom and tell them you love them, will never leave them, they are your special child and so on.
+- Then peek around the side/top/bottom and tell her you love her, will never leave her, she’s your special girl, and so on.

 - Give a play-by-play as your child plays

-- Watch your child and narrate what you see them doing.
+- Watch your child and narrate what you see him doing.
 This communicates – “You are noticed.
 You matter.
 What’s important to you is important because you are important.”